 Deadlines for the CPT application depend on how the experience will appear on your transcript.

-For Intern Success Practicum (PRAC): the deadline varies by semester, and should be verified with the Career Center, but typically is near the following dates:
+These deadlines vary by semester, and should be verified with the Career Center, but are typically near the following dates:

-CPT can be approved as part-time (20 hours per week or less) or full-time (more than 20 hours per week).
+CPT can be approved as part-time (maximum 20 hours per week or less) or full-time (more than 20 hours per week).

-Part-time CPT is not limited, and can be used as many semesters or sessions as you like as long as it’s approved for each new semester or session.
-Part-time CPT can be used in any semester or session once you are eligible.
+Part-time CPT is not limited, and can be used as many semesters or sessions as a student likes, as long as it is approved for each new semester or session.

 CPT and Taxes